 Imagine: You have extra moose meat, we have extra berries.
 Let's dehydrate and trade!

-Dehydration Nations is an informal, grassroots project led by traditional foods teacher Audrey Logan with the help of business consultant Laura Tyler and food researcher Anna Sigrithur.
+Dehydration Nations is a grassroots education project led by traditional foods teacher Audrey Logan and supported by business consultant Laura Tyler and writer Anna Sigrithur.

 Our community partner is Canadian Feed the Children.

 We are based in Winnipeg, Treaty 1 Territory.

 Low energy preservation method

 Extends shelf life of food